 Dr Nwokoro is happy to speak to GPs on a range of topics including: an approach to chronic cough, wheezing disease, reducing asthma deaths, respiratory conundrums, personalised medicine in paediatrics.
-He is also happy to speak to school groups on career options in medicine, healthy lifestyle
+He is also happy to speak to school groups on career options in medicine, healthy lifestyle, research and the like.

 Outcomes (checked and approved by medical professional body)